jbranchaud/mybin/README.md

 To run: `autotex main`

 - `main` - the main tex file that needs to be called with pdflatex
+- `-d`/`-dir` - specify the directory in which the LaTeX project resides
+- `--debug` - this flag turns on all the print statements so that you can see what is being monitored

 Example 1: `autotex paper.tex` which will start the Watchdog-powered script to start monitoring the directory where that tex file is located.

+Example 2: `autotex -d /Users/jbranchaud/papers/paper1 paper.tex` which will
+start the Watchdog monitoring on the specified directory and use paper.tex as the main file.

 licenseme
 ---------